 Bolos the Democritean lived in the second century before Christ.
 The work of this scholar is varied: alchemy, astrology, medicine.
 He is probably at the origin of the alchemic tradition transmitted by the work of pseudo-Democritus: Physika kai Mystika.
 He expounds there the four traditional branches of alchemy: gold, silver, precious stones, dyes.
 One can find the famous formula which aims to synthesize the quintessence of the alchemic art: 'one nature is charmed by another nature, one nature overcomes another nature, one nature dominates another nature'.

 How can this axiom be explained in practical terms?
-Zosimus, commentator of the fourth century, explains: 'we can proceed with the transmutation of common metal into noble metal by working alloys or by purifying the metals, basing ourselves on the affinity between metals, knowing their "sympathies and antipathies".
+Zosimus, the commentator of the fourth century, explains: 'we can proceed with the transmutation of common metal into noble metal by working alloys or by purifying the metals, basing ourselves on the affinity between metals, knowing their "sympathies and antipathies".
 Raw material, sympathy, transmutation by qualitative change (of the colours), we have thus the principles that constitute alchemy.'
 Thus the school of Bolos brings to the Egyptian technique a philosophical reasoning which will open the way to the science of the Great Work.
 'Once again', says Festugiere, 'we see the union of the Greek spirit and the Oriental art.'
 The art exists, from ancient times; the goldsmiths of Egypt work metals, stones and purple.
 But although they have innumerable recipes transmitted from father to son and kept in temple archives, they lack a reasoning method.
-No-one has yet joined these practices with the principles which explain and justify them.
+No one has yet joined these practices with the principles which explain and justify them.
 There is practice but not theory.
 This is what the Greek spirit provides.
-The merit of Bolos of Mendes was to join theory and experiment and thus found a pseudoscience which would cross the ages up to modern chemistry.
+The merit of Bolos of Mendes was to join theory and experiment and thus found a pseudoscience that would cross the ages up to modern chemistry.

-About the same time alchemy was practiced in most Egyptian towns.
+At about the same time alchemy was practiced in most Egyptian towns.
 This first alchemy is a mixture of hermetic or Gnostic elements and old Greek philosophy: Heraclitus, Empedocles and their speculations about the four elements, Parmenides with his theory on the unity of the whole, the Platonic cosmogony of Timaeus.

 The most famous character of this time is Zosimus of Panopolis (Akhmim, in Upper Egypt).
 He probably lived at the end of the third and beginning of the fourth century; he wrote an encyclopedia with twenty-eight books on alchemy which he dedicated to his sister Theosebeia.
-Some sections are original but most of it reproduces old texts lost to the present time.
+Some sections are original but most of it reproduce old texts lost to the present time.
 His name in Arabic, because of the ambiguity of the writing, is often transcribed under different forms: Risimus, Rusim, Rusam.
 Al-Qifli affirms that he lived before Islam.

 Some of his aphorisms and anecdotes are reported by Arab authors such as Jahiz, Ibn Durayd, al-Tawhidi,.
 Ibn Arfa' Ra's calls him 'the universal wise man and the brilliant flame' (al-hakim aljami' wa-i-shihab al-lami').
 Ibn al-Nadlm mentions four books from Zosimus: Kitab al-mafatih f-l-santa; Kitab al-sab'tuna risala; Kitab al-'anasir; Kitab ila jamb alhukama' fi-lsan'a.

 The epistle from Zosimus to Theosebeia has the title Mushaf al-suwar (The Book of Images).
 The name of Theosebeia is often rendered as Atusabiya, Amtuthasiya, Uthasiya, etc. Zosimus can be placed at the end of an evolution in alchemy.
 With Bolos, it became philosophical; with Zosimus it becomes a mystical religion where the idea of salvation is predominant.
 In fact, the period which separates Bolos the Democritean from Zosimus saw intense alchemic activity.
 Vastly different elements - Egyptian magic, Greek philosophy, neo-Platonism, Babylonian astrology, Christian theology, pagan mythology - can be found in Zosimus' texts.
 He is full of gnostic and hermetic books, he knows the Jewish speculations about the Old Testament.
-He gives to alchemy a religious character which will remain forever, at least in its traditional course, since with the Arab alchemists it will retain its concrete technical character before meeting the Ismaeli gnostic speculations.
+He gives alchemy a religious character that will remain forever, at least in its traditional course, since with the Arab alchemists it will retain its concrete technical character before meeting the Ismaeli gnostic speculations.